What Is Content Syndication? B2B Guide, Types, Benefits & Examples

 Step-by-Step Process

-2. Define the target audience (industry, job role, company size)
+2. Define the target audience – Identify relevant industries, job roles, company sizes, and buyer characteristics.

 This process ensures consistent lead flow and pipeline growth.